The Battle of Gettysburg, fought from July 1 to July 3, 1863,

 on picket duty

-Rations had been issued during the night at the regimental headquarters.
-Having hurried forward to join the regiment, those men who had been on picket, went through that battle with what little they could beg from others.
+Rations had been issued during the night at the regimental headquarters, and having hurried forward to join the regiment, those men who had been on picket, went through that battle with what little they could beg from others.
 Let it be stated here, that with but one single exception, there was no complaint made about it whatsoever.
 And that man was quickly silenced.

+Jackson Stein was Company cook, and he was promoted to Brigade cook.
+He was dubbed “Stonewall Jackson”, because the men said, “you could build a stone wall out of his sour dough biscuits”.
 He got the mules through the mud by using strong arguments and throwing his left-over biscuits at them.
 The medical donkey was wounded, and he destroyed it.
-The men had meat to eat, and no one mentioned where it came from.
+The men had meat to eat and no one mentioned where it came from.
 From then on, the medical supplies had to be carried by the men now to keep them from falling into the enemy’s hands.
-During a rest stop, David continued writing.
+During a rest stop David continued writing.

 feeding the troops